siggame/blog/MegaMinerAI-Rules.md

         tournament

 -   Please note that the ShellAI provided to each competitor ***will successfully compile and run as described***.
+No changes are necessary to compile ShellAI.
+In most cases, the ``Makefile`` and ``run.sh`` do not require modification.

-Teams should ask SIG-Game Developers for help if necessary.
+-   Teams should ask SIG-Game Developers for help if necessary.

 ### Quick Draw Tournaments